UB-Mannheim/reichsanzeiger-nlp/docs/index.md

 ### EVENT

-Schlacht an der Katzbach: specific and a Wikipedia page exists
+Schlacht an der Katzbach: specific (specific in space and time)

-Geburt des jungen Prinzen: not specific, no Wikipedia page
+Geburt des jungen Prinzen: not specific

 ### DATE